syntactik/Syntactik/CONTRIBUTING.md

 # Contributing to Syntactik

+## Code of Conduct

+This project and everyone participating in it is governed by the [Syntactik Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [info@syntactik.com](mailto:info@syntactik.com).

 ## If you found a bug

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/syntactik/Syntactik/issues).